nadavgordon/waiting-room-manager-api/README.md

 # Waiting Room Manager API

 ## Project Overview
-This project implements a RESTful API for managing multiplayer game waiting rooms.
-It allows users to create, join, and manage game sessions before they start, incorporating robust authentication and a refined database schema.
+This project implements a robust and scalable API for managing multiplayer game waiting rooms.
+It provides comprehensive features for user authentication, room management, and real-time communication, ensuring a seamless experience for players.
+The API is built with a focus on security, performance, and ease of deployment.

 ## Features
 - **User Authentication**: Register and log in users using JWT.